 |O||Like the o in "oh".||Oka (hill)|

-When a word is only made of vowels, pronounce each with equal time and don't fuse them together.
-This statement really goes for any vowels next to each other in Japanese, but it's important to understand that this is "ideal" pronunciation.
-In reality, especially with a and i next to each other, it may sound like the vowels are pronounced in the same amount of time like the vowel sound in "eye".
-Speakers, though, internalize and hear them as being pronounced separately as pitch can rise or drive on any syllable (more correct terminology will show up soon).
+When a word only has vowels, pronounce each with equal time and don't fuse them together.
+This is "ideal".
+In reality, especially with a and i next to each other, it may sound like vowels are pronounced together like in the vowel sound in "eye".
+Speakers, though, hear them as being pronounced separately as pitch can rise or drive on any syllable (more correct terminology will show up soon).

 | Ai||Love/indigo||Ii||Good|| Au||To meet||Uo||Fish||Iu||To say|

 Exception Note: Iu is actually pronounced as "yuu".
 Exceptions are not fun, but this is one that just cannot be ignored.
 So, this rule is not optional to learn!